brylevkirill/notes/Reinforcement Learning.md

 >	"This paper suggests a different approach for designing better reinforcement learning algorithms: instead of acting as the designers ourselves, learn the algorithm end-to-end using standard reinforcement learning techniques.
 That is, the “fast” RL algorithm is a computation whose state is stored in the RNN activations, and the RNN’s weights are learned by a general-purpose “slow” reinforcement learning algorithm.
 Our method, RL^2, has demonstrated competence comparable with theoretically optimal algorithms in small-scale settings.
 We have further shown its potential to scale to high-dimensional tasks.
 In the experiments, we have identified opportunities to improve upon RL^2: the outer-loop reinforcement learning algorithm was shown to be an immediate bottleneck, and we believe that for settings with extremely long horizons, better architecture may also be required for the policy.
 Although we have used generic methods and architectures for the outer-loop algorithm and the policy, doing this also ignores the underlying episodic structure.
 We expect algorithms and policy architectures that exploit the problem structure to significantly boost the performance."

+>	"MDPs encountered in real world = tiny subset of all MDPs that could be defined"
+>	"How to acquire a good prior for real-world MDPs?"
+>	"How to design algorithms that make use of such prior information?"
+>	"Key idea: learn a fast RL algorithm that make use of such prior information"

 >	"learning to explore"
 >	"outer episodes (sample a new bandit problem / MDP) and inner episodes (of sampled MDP)"
 >	"use RNN policy with no state reset between inner episodes for outer POMDP"